Kullback-Leibler Barycentre of Stochastic Processes

+Thus far, we have the value function, drift, and optimal measure identified for problem \eqref{eq:optimal-performance} for an arbitrary $\eta$.
+To obtain the solution to orignal problem \eqref{opt:P}, the optimal Lagrange multipliers $\eta^\star$ must be chosen to bind the constraints, that is to solve

-We are finally in the position to state the succinct representation of the change of measure of the optimal measure to the average drift model. \begin{proposition}[Optimal change of measure] Let Assumptions \ref{asm:strong=sol-SDE}, \ref{asm:Novikov}, \ref{asm:varsigma}, and \ref{asm:eta-star} be satisfied.
+The following result shows that the probability measure that solves \eqref{opt:P} exists and is unique.
+Moreover, it has a RN derivative, relative to the average drift measure, of the exponential type, similar to the barycentre measure. \begin{proposition}[Optimal change of measure] Let the assumptions in \Cref{thm:value-beliefs} and \Cref{asm:eta-star} hold.
 Then, there exists a unique solution to optimisation problem \eqref{opt:P}.
-The measure that attains the infimum has RN derivative given by
+Moreover, the measure that attains the infimum has RN derivative given by

-\end{proposition} \begin{proof} For any $\eta$ the solution to \eqref{eq:optimal-performance} is $\Q[\theta_\eta]$ and given by \Cref{thm:value-func-optimal-drift}.
+where $\eta^*$ solves \eqref{eq:eta-solution} in \Cref{asm:eta-star}. \end{proposition} \begin{proof} For any $\eta$ the solution to \eqref{eq:optimal-performance} is $\Q[\theta_\eta]$ and given by \eqref{eqn:belief-RN}.
 Thus, we only need to find the Lagrange multipliers $\eta$ that bind the constraints, which then gives the solution to optimisation problem \eqref{opt:P}.
 Uniqueness follows by strict convexity of the KL divergence and as the constraints are linear functionals of the probability measure.